Physical Education & Recreation (PER)

 Applies backpacking and climbing techniques to an alpine mountain environment.
 Includes instruction on alpine climbing, glacier-travel, and crevasse-rescue techniques.
 Introduces roped team travel and trip planning with an emphasis on risk assessment and hazard mitigation in an alpine environment.

 Special Note: Requires excellent physical condition and the ability to function comfortably in extremely cold and/or inclement weather.
 Additional equipment may need to be purchased or rented for this course.
 Includes an overnight field outing.
+May be repeated for credit.

 PER A181 Crevasse Rescue Techniques 1 Credit

-Introduces the most commonly used equipment, techniques, and risk associated with crevasse rescue.
+Introduces the most commonly used equipment, techniques, and risks associated with crevasse rescue.
 Provides information for minimizing the chance of a crevasse fall and implementing a successful extrication.
 Emphasizes risk assessment and technical skill acquisition.

 Special Note: Requires the ability to perform comfortably in extremely cold and/or inclement weather.
 Field sessions include all-day clinics and may include overnight outings.
+May be repeated for credit.

 PER A190 Selected Topics in Health, Physical Education and Recreation 1-4 Credits

-Examines selected topics in the health, physical education and recreation industry according to industry demand or faculty expertise.
+Examines selected topics in the health, physical education and the recreation industry according to industry demand or faculty expertise.

 Special Note: Course may be repeated with change in topic.